FAQ | Sincerely Sunday

 - Con: Can be a bit bulky

-You should trim your wick before lighting your candle each time.
+You should trim your wick before lighting your candle each time to ensure a slow burning, safe, and clean experience.

-Cleaner Burn: A trimmed wick helps reduce soot and smoke, keeping the air cleaner and your candle looking fresh.
+- Cleaner burn: Trimming your wick reduces excess soot and smoke, keeping your air fresh and your candle looking pristine.